AnjaliSandip/ElmerFEM-OpenFOAM-Dakota/README.md

 Capabilities:
 This program provides tools that enable a richer understanding of multi-physics/phase predictions utilizing the full capabilities of both finite element and finite volume methods in a time sensitive manner.

-If you use this program, please cite this repository --
+If you use this program, please cite this repository -- Sandip, A. 2020, Elmer FEM-OpenFOAM-Dakota, v1.0, Zenodo, DOI: 10.5281/zenodo.3934329

 About: